getMoreBrain/niso2bitmark-converter/README.md

     -   Contains the full state of books at that time.
 -   **Rollback**: Allows restoring any archived version to `current`.
 The displaced `current` is archived.

+## Global Data & Integrity IMPORTANT!
+To ensure consistent cross-referencing between different standards (Normen), the system maintains global mapping files.
+These are critical for the correct functioning of links and references across the entire content set.
+Because these files contain references for *all* standards, all standards must be treated as a single cohesive package and versioned together.

+### `customer2AnchorIdMappings.json`
+-   **Purpose**: Contains **ALL** references between all standards (Normen).
+-   **Significance**: Stores the mapping from Customer IDs (source XML) to Bitmark Anchor IDs.
+Since this file aggregates references from all books, it binds the versioning of all standards together.

+### `xpublisherDocId2GmbDocId.json`
+-   **Purpose**: Maps Xpublisher Document IDs to GMB Document IDs across all standards.
+-   **Significance**: A single standard (Norm) consists of multiple Xpublisher Doc IDs (n:1 mapping).
+This file ensures that any Xpublisher ID can be correctly resolved to its corresponding GMB Document ID within the global context.

 ## Architecture

 ### Backend